 By building different types of content and housing uniquely in our information architecture, we can accomplish multiple goals while appealing to a wider audience with relevant content.

 Step 3: What is the long-tail opportunity?

 Long tail opportunity refers to “secondary” keywords or words that are correlated to your primary keywords.
-For example, we are an online marketing firm; however, it is far easier for us to rank for our long tail keywords such as “online marketing solutions in orange county” then it is for “online marketing firm”.
+For example, we are an online B2B marketing firm; however, it is far easier for us to rank for our long tail keywords such as “online marketing solutions in orange county” then it is for “online marketing firm”.
 For local businesses, it is a good idea to include your city in your keywords.

 For B2B, some of your best opportunities to rank exist around the benefits your product or service provides instead of your features.
 Another variation might be “Solutions” content.

 By doing keyword research, you can identify the information your audience craves when making a buying decision and then become the best answer to their questions.
-By doing this, you can quickly increase MQLs and improve your overal content strategy.
+By doing this, you can quickly increase MQLs and improve your overall content strategy.